 Now you’ve decided how much bag space you need for your trip, you will need to decide exactly what bags to get.

 As you can see, a large saddle bag combined with a frame or handlebar bag is likely to fit all the gear you will need.
-If you still need a better understanding of the wide variety of bikepacking bags, take a look at this guide from Bikepacking.com, which goes into detail about each different type of bag you might come across.
+If you still need a better understanding of the wide variety of bikepacking bags, take a look at my complete guide to bikepacking bags, which goes into detail about each different type of bag you might come across.

 If you don’t want to commit to buying a set of bikepacking bags, it is possible to use a backpack for a bikepacking trip.
 Although it does take some specific adjustments.